ColoradoSchoolOfMines/wii-track/docs/design.rst

 ============

-At a high level, the Wii-Track architecture has three components: edge nodes, compute nodes, and a data store.
+At a high level, the Wii-Track architecture has three components: edge nodes, compute nodes, and a data nodes.
 User-facing applications can be built on top of this framework (see `Hackathon Implementation`_ and `Industrial Scale Implementation`_ below).